 Agreements will only be displayed once they have been signed by both parties.
 If you cannot find a completed planning obligation and want more information please contact the planning officer whose name will be held with the application details.

 A download has been added to this page, that lists current agreements and payments made.
 Payments are listed by type, i.e. Affordable Housing, Public Open Space.
 Please be aware all payments are listed, although many of these are not available funds as they have been spent of committed.
-This document is updated quarterly.
+This document is updated every 6 months.

 Fur further information on completed planning obligations, contact Karen Hodgkiss, firstname.lastname@example.org or telephone 01253 658515.